A laid-back place in Bali: the ultimate travel guide to Sanur Bali

 Sanur is the perfect place to watch the sun rise over the water!
 Go in the early morning, enjoy the quietness, and see the sun rise.

 The best way to explore Sanur and its surrounding is by scooter.
 A scooter costs around 50,000 IDR a day (not including fuel).
 A scooter will give you access to the entire coastline, town and hidden spots, just waiting to be explored.
 But where to rent a scooter?
 For what price?
 Are there traffic rules?
 What to do if a police officer stops you?
-This post, will tell you everything you need to know about driving scooter in Indonesia.
+Make sure you know everything about driving scooter in Indonesia before you rent one.

 Do some watersports at Sanur beach